totalspectrum/spin2cpp/doc/basic.md

    ser.tx(13)  ' send a carriage return
    ser.dec(100) ' print 100 as a decimal number
 ```
 BASIC files may also be used as classes.
 When they are, all the functions and subroutines in the BASIC file are exposed as methods (there are no private methods in BASIC yet).
-Any BASIC code that is not in a function or subroutine is not accessible.
+Any BASIC code that is not in a function or subroutine is gathered into a method called `program`.

 #### Abstract classes